OmarThinks/react-native-ai-sdk-project/README.md

 ## B) How to run Backend:

 - Generate an api key from google
-- Enable the API to access the
+- Enable the API to access the Google Genrative AI
 - In `/nest-app` create a file called `.env`
 - In this file, write the following: